iluwatar/java-design-patterns/specification/README.md

 In plain words

-> The Specification design pattern allows for the encapsulation and reuse of business rules and criteria in a flexible, combinable manner.
+> The Specification design pattern in Java enables the efficient encapsulation and reuse of business rules, offering a flexible and dynamic way to combine criteria for robust software development

 Wikipedia says

 > In computer programming, the specification pattern is a particular software design pattern, whereby business rules can be recombined by chaining the business rules together using boolean logic.

-**Programmatic Example**
+## Programmatic Example of Specification Pattern in Java

 Let's consider a creature pool example.
 We have a collection of creatures with specific properties.
 These properties might belong to a predefined, limited set (represented by enums like `Size`, `Movement`, and `Color`) or they might be continuous values (e.g., the mass of a `Creature`).
 In cases with continuous values, it's better to use a "parameterized specification," where the property value is provided as an argument when the `Creature` is instantiated, allowing for greater flexibility.
 Additionally, predefined and/or parameterized properties can be combined using boolean logic, offering almost limitless selection possibilities (this is known as a "composite specification," explained further below).
 The advantages and disadvantages of each approach are detailed in the table at the end of this document.